arskvnc22/chatbot-for-mental-health/README.md

 Long-Term Memory: Exploring methods for the chatbot to have a longer, more coherent memory of the conversation.

-🙏 Acknowledgements
+### 🙏 Acknowledgements
 This project was submitted for the BSc in Computer Science at the University of Hull.

 The RAG knowledge base was curated from content by Dr. Andrew Huberman.

-The LoRA adapters were trained using the Empathetic Dialogues and Counsel Chat datasets.
+The LoRA adapters were trained using synthetic datan from the Empathetic Dialogues dataset and the real data from the Counsel Chat dataset.

-Special thanks to the consulting psychiatrist for their invaluable feedback and professional evaluation of the model's responses.
+- Special thanks to the consulting psychiatrist for their invaluable feedback and professional evaluation of the model's responses.